Impact model: VISIT

 Simulated atmospheric climate data sets used: GCM atmospheric climate data (Fast Track)

-Emissions data sets used: CO2 concentration
+Emissions data sets used: Atmospheric CO2 concentration

 Climate variables: tas, rhs, rsds, pr